abrahimpatel/automationwrkspace/README.md

 # automationwrkspace
-Appium script for mobile app testing
+Appium script for mobile app testing and web testing